Ahmedbargheet/Meta-analysis-project/README.md

 # CAS-project

-This is the SLURM parameter and scripts used for CAS-project.
+This is the SLURM parameter and scripts used for the Meta-anlysis project.